TyreeMcCloud/Mac-keylogger/README.txt

-A one-page note file briefly explains the project, input, output, and how to run the code (The grader needs to run your code)

 Description: key logger for Mac's that records keystrokes to a log file
             from and onto the Mac the program is running on.
 Input: keystrokes